a-olechtchouk/LiveBarForTwitch-Support/README.md

 Tap on a followed stream to open it in your browser.
 Hover over a followed stream to see more information about it.
 Tap your profile picture to open the app settings, where you can adjust app features, logout from Twitch, or quit the application.

 # Contact
-If you have any questions or concerns, please do not hesitate [contact us.](mailto:LiveBarSupport@proton.me)
+If you have any questions or concerns, please do not hesitate to [contact us.](mailto:andrew.o.dev@proton.me)